harvard-lil/the-cloud/README.md

 poetry run python app.py
 ```

-Keep poetry up to date by running `poetry install --sync` when you add new dependencies.
+Keep Poetry up to date by running `poetry install --sync` when you add new dependencies.
 If you have issues running `poetry install`, try `poetry install -q`.

 You can also run with an application server, instead of running Flask directly: